We were guests of Central Missouri while visiting the area. Post contains affiliate links as a service to readers.

 Old Kinderhook is home to one of the finest golf courses in the midwest and it’s a gorgeous destination.
 With spacious rooms featuring balconies and windows overlooking the golf course, Old Kinderhook is a stunning and welcoming spot.
 On our last night there we had a scrumptious dinner at the Kinderhook.
 The Kinderhook Punch combined house infused strawberry pineapple vodka, with lemon and raspberry liquor.

 It’s all about golf in Missouri.
 We couldn’t leave Lake of the Ozarks without a golf lesson from a pro.
-Golf pro Shane Blankenship patiently gave Ainsley and I both our first golf lesson.
+Golf pro Shane Blankenship patiently gave Ainsley and I both our first golf lesson before we checked out of Old Kinderhook.

 Here’s what I learned.
 You cannot golf without learning the fundamentals and those are: grip, posture and alignment.
 The most important is the grip because it’s the thing that connects you to the club.
 There are a couple of different grips for a golf club: baseball grip; and interlock grip.
 We spent our time focused on learning the interlock grip.